Tutorial 1: Create a basic Snowflake Native App¶

 In this section, you publish your app by creating a private listing that uses the application package as the data content.
 After creating the listing, you login to another account to install the listing.

-Set the default release directive¶
+Set the release channel¶

 To view the versions and patches defined for your application package, run the following command: